 college basketball rankings

 Purdue has something most elite schools lack: Top players with a boatload of experience.
 Seniors Fletcher Loyer and Braden Smith lead the way for the Boilermakers in 2026 and are combining for close to 30 points a night.
 Smith is also adding just under nine assists a game.

 Purdue began the season with an impressive 17-1 record.
 However, since Jan.
 20, they have been an inconsistent group.
-The school that was near the top of the college basketball rankings has split its last 14 games and doesn’t have much momentum entering the NCAA Tournament.
+The school that was near the top of the college basketball rankings has split its 14 games before the conference tourney.
+However, a Big Ten Final win on Sunday could get them back into the top 10.

+college basketball rankings